romeronathan-stclair/Ford-IMS/README.md

 4. Start the Redis server by running the command: redis-server
 5. Open a new terminal window and navigate to the project's root directory
 6. Run the command "npm install" to install all the required dependencies mentioned in the package.json file
-7. After the dependencies have been installed, cd into the api folder and run the command "npm run watch" to start the Nodemon server
+7. After the dependencies have been installed, cd into the api folder and run the command ```npm run watch``` to start the Nodemon server
-8. Now open a second terminal and cd into the frontend folder and run the command "npm run start" to start the Angular application
+8. Now open a second terminal and cd into the frontend folder and run the command ``` npm run start ``` to start the Angular application

 ## Run the Project on LinuxOS